Sevilla, Valle del Cauca

 Sevilla is a town and municipality in the Valle del Cauca Department, Colombia.
 Widely recognized and famous as one of the best Colombian coffee producers.
 It is also known as the "Coffee Capital of Colombia" In 2003, the municipality had a population of approximately 60,000.

 History

 Founded as San Luis in 1903 by Heraclio Uribe Uribe, it was renamed for the city of Sevilla, Spain, when it became a municipality in 1914.

-Geography and climate
+Geography

 Sevilla is located in the northeastern portion of the Valle del Cauca Department, about 90 miles northeast of Cali, the department capital.
 Sevilla lies on the western slope of the central mountain range, the Cordillera Central, out of the three main ones resting on the beautiful landscape of Colombia.
 The landscape is also appropriate for long walks and horseback riding.
 Its climate is widely varied because it is located 1650 metres above sea level.

 Population

 According to the National census taken in 1993, Sevilla municipality had a population of 47,283, distributed as follows: men: 26,128; women: 21,155; the municipal seat had a population of 19,311.
 This amount was considered low as the National Census taken in 1985 gave as a result a similar amount.
 We mustn't forget that on 1928 the town had a population of 22,000; then, according to National Census taken on 1961 the municipality had a population of 56,793 and was listed as the fourth most populous in the department.
 The last National Census, taken on 2005 gave a population of 41,632, which represented a diminished rate of growth population.
 In accordance with the National Administrative Department of Statistics (DANE), on 2010, Sevilla might have a population of 46,507.